heokhe/xobj/README.md

 # XOBJ: extreme methods for objects ✨
+A tiny and delightful library for manipulating objects with it's own strong prototype.
 ## Features
 - [Methods](#methods) can be chained (chainable ones are specified with ⛓✔️)
+- Memoizer for caching objects
 - No dependencies
 ## Installation
 ```shell